parca-dev/docs/docs/ingestion.md

 ## Combining Push and Pull based Ingestion

 Deploy the Parca Agent as described above.
 Additionally collecting profiles in [pprof](https://github.com/google/pprof) format from HTTP endpoints.
 If both are deployed the CPU profiles would be collected twice.
-Once by the Parca Agent and once by the Parca scraping the application's HTTP ednpoints.
+Once by the Parca Agent and once by the Parca scraping the application's HTTP endpoints.

 To disable cpu profiling collections change the configuration: